DutchAnalytics/xenia-python-client-library/docs/CoreApi.md

 ### Description
 Update the admin status of a user in an organization.
 The user making the request must be admin of the organization.
-Changing the last admin from an organization to a regular user is not possible.
+It is not possible to change the last admin of an organization to a regular user.

 ### Required Parameters
 - `admin`: Boolean value indicating whether the user is added as an admin of the organization or not